anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ## Tasks

 Tasks are the operations that are executed in a workflow and are represented by nodes in a DAG.
-Each task should be a clearly defined single operation and it should be idempotent, which means we can execute it multiple times and expect the same result.
+Each task should be a clearly defined single operation and it should be idempotent, which means we can execute it multiple times and expect the same result and system state.
 This is important in the event we need to retry a failed task and don't have to worry about resetting the state of our system.
 Like DAGs, there are several different ways to implement tasks:

 - Using [Operators](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html){:target="_blank"}
 ```python linenums="1"